pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

     - Hostname: <SOURCE_DB>
     - Port: 1521
-    - Username: DIPC_SRC
+    - Username: SALES_SRC
     - Password: Welcome#123
     - Service Name: <SOURCE_DB_SERVICE_NAME>
-    - Schema: DIPC_SRC
-    - Schema Name: DIPC_SRC (Default) – When you try to select the schema, you are testing the connection at the same time
+    - Schema Name: SALES_SRC (Default) – When you try to select the schema, you are testing the connection at the same time
     - CDB Connection: SRC_CDB

     ![](images/200/image200_7.png)